Twenty-sixth Amendment to the United States Constitution: Background

 President Dwight D. Eisenhower, in his 1954 State of the Union address, became the first president to publicly support prohibiting age-based denials of suffrage for those 18 and older.
 During the 1960s, both Congress and the state legislatures came under increasing pressure to lower the minimum voting age from 21 to 18.
 This was in large part due to the Vietnam War, in which many young men who were ineligible to vote were conscripted to fight in the war, thus lacking any means to influence the people sending them off to risk their lives.
 "Old enough to fight, old enough to vote" was a common slogan used by proponents of lowering the voting age.
-The slogan traced its roots to World War II, when President Franklin D. Roosevelt lowered the military draft age to 18.
+The slogan traced its roots to World War II, when President Roosevelt lowered the military draft age to 18.

-In 1963, the President's Commission on Registration and Voting Participation, in its report to President Lyndon Johnson, encouraged lowering the voting age.
+In 1963, the President's Commission on Registration and Voting Participation, in its report to President Lyndon B. Johnson, encouraged lowering the voting age.
 Johnson proposed an immediate national grant of the right to vote to 18-year-olds on May 29, 1968.
 Historian Thomas H. Neale argues that the move to lower the voting age followed a historical pattern similar to other extensions of the franchise; with the escalation of the war in Vietnam, constituents were mobilized and eventually a constitutional amendment passed.

 Those advocating for a lower voting age drew on a range of arguments to promote their cause, and scholarship increasingly links the rise of support for a lower voting age to young people's role in the civil rights movement and other movements for social and political change of the 1950s and 1960s.
 Increasing high-school graduation rates and young people's access to political information through new technologies also influenced more positive views of their preparation for the most important right of citizenship.

 Between 1942, when public debates about a lower voting age began in earnest, and the early 1970s, ideas about youth agency increasingly challenged the caretaking model that had previously dominated the nation's approaches to young people's rights.
 Characteristics traditionally associated with youth—idealism, lack of "vested interests", and openness to new ideas—came to be seen as positive qualities for a political system that seemed to be in crisis.

 In 1970, Senator Ted Kennedy proposed amending the Voting Rights Act of 1965 to lower the voting age nationally.
-On June 22, 1970, President Richard Nixon signed an extension of the Voting Rights Act of 1965 that required the voting age to be 18 in all federal, state, and local elections.
+On June 22, 1970, President Richard Nixon signed an extension of the Voting Rights Act that required the voting age to be 18 in all federal, state, and local elections.
 In his statement on signing the extension, Nixon said: